AidanRosen/HexPass-Portfolio-Vector/src/README.md

 ![alt text](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/newMVC.PNG)

-The above is a photo of the MVC in BlueJ in case the link was not pressed
+The above is a photo of the Vector Calculator MVC in BlueJ in case the link was not pressed

 # Collaboration: